pylipp/pydartz/README.md

 - unlimited number of players
 - scores can be passed in sum (i.e. the total visit) or throw by throw
 - finish suggestions
+- player database to keep track of player performance

 ## Upcoming
-- player database to keep track of highscores, averages, etc.
+- database evaluation to find player average, highscore, etc.

 ## TODO
 - revisit finish options (e.g. 56, 46)